naranje/angularapp/README.md

-# AthU
+# Athabasca University Assessment

+## Build

+Run `npm install` and `ng build` to build the project.

-## Development server
+## Run on dev server

-Run `ng serve` for a dev server.
+Run `ng serve` to run the app on a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help
+## Answers To Questions

+1. How long did you spend on assessment?
+What would you add to your solution if you had more time?
+If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

+2. What part of the application are you most proud of.
+Please include a snippet of the code in the answer.

+3. How would you improve the APIs that you just used?

+4. Please describe yourself using JSON.